-'Supplemental Additional Vehicle Occupant Information' (Use page 3 of Additional Driver/Vehicle Form) 'Supplemental Truck/CMV Information' 'Supplemental Non-Motorist' 'Supplemental Bus Information' 'Supplemental Drug Test Results' (Required if any drug tests are preformed)
+'Supplemental Additional Vehicle Occupant Information' (Use page 3 of Additional Driver/Vehicle Form)

+'Supplemental Truck/CMV Information'

+'Supplemental Non-Motorist'

+'Supplemental Bus Information'

+'Supplemental Drug Test Results' (Required if any drug tests are preformed)
-24. County - The county in which the crash occurred.

-Albany, Big Horn, Campbell, Carbon, Converse, Crook, Fremont, Goshen, Hot Springs, Johnson, Laramie, Lincoln, Natrona, Niobrara, Platte, Sheridan, Sublette, Sweetwater, Teton, Unita, Washakie and Weston.

-- 25. City Identify the city/town where the crash occurred within the corporate or urban limits.
+- 24. County The county in which the crash occurred. - Albany, Big Horn, Campbell, Carbon, Converse, Crook, Fremont, Goshen, Hot Springs, Johnson, Laramie, Lincoln, Natrona, Niobrara, Platte, Sheridan, Sublette, Sweetwater, Teton, Unita, Washakie and Weston. - 25.
+City Identify the city/town where the crash occurred within the corporate or urban limits.
 Cities with a population of 5,000 or more have defined urban limits.
 Contact the WYDOT Planning Program for maps or milepost book. - 26.
 Highway/Street Identify the street, road, alley, county road, or highway where the crash occurred.
 Use the formal or correct name; local nicknames or old names may be included in the narrative.
 Emphasis is on the actual location of the first harmful event and not where the vehicles have come to rest.
 Diagrams are extremely helpful.
 County Road designations are available on county maps from the Highway Safety Branch. - 27.
 At intersection with Identify the intersecting street, road, alley, county road, or highway. - 28.
-LRS # will auto populate Liner Referencing System Route number used to locate where the crash occurred.
+Highway LRS # will auto populate Liner Referencing System Route number used to locate where the crash occurred.
 Eventually every street, highway, road in Wyoming will have a unique LRS route number. - 29.
-Highway Section # Highway section is assigned by the WYDOT Planning Program; see the Wyoming Milepost System book.
-Historically, the section designation is rarely changed for a road segment; it is usually a reliable tool for reviewing the history of state road segments.
-Interstate highways can only be 01 or 03.
-See the Urban Accident Data Coordinator for urban M route codes. - 30.
 Milepost Marker Milepost Marker of any location with available milepost markings.
 We record the milepost to the nearest hundredth (.01) of a mile for locations with mileposts.
 This is best collected at the scene of the crash by the investigating officer.
-It may require measuring to/from the nearest milepost marker or structure. - 31.
-Divided Highway Indicates if the roadway is physically divided, either by structure, curb, median etc. - 32.
+It may require measuring to/from the nearest milepost marker or structure. - 30.
+Divided Highway Indicates if the roadway is physically divided, either by structure, curb, median etc. - 31.
 Incr/Decr Indicates which lanes the crash occurred in or originated from, in direction of increasing or decreasing milepost number.
 Mileposts generally increase from the southern border to north, and western border to the east.
 This field is blank if DIVIDED HIGHWAY is blank or "N", or if HIGHWAY SYSTEM is not an interstate highway.
-Note: vehicle DIRECTION OF TRAVEL provides similar information. - 33.
-If NOT at Intersection Indicate the number of feet or miles away from the nearest street, highway, railroad crossing, bridge, city.... - 34.
+Note: vehicle DIRECTION OF TRAVEL provides similar information. - 32.
 GPS Crash Location is a route name and GPS (Global Positioning System)/GIS (Geographic Information System) locator, used in conjunction with the Linear Referencing System to locate where the crash occurred.
 Storage compatible with the State Standards.
-Accurate crash location is critical for problem identification, prevention, engineering evaluations, mapping and linkage purposes. - 35.
+Accurate crash location is critical for problem identification, prevention, engineering evaluations, mapping and linkage purposes. - 33.
 Investigating Agency Identification of which Law Enforcement Agency Investigated this crash.
-WHP ONLY The State is divided into several divisions for management purposes: Each crash is assigned into one of the divisions. - 36.
-Badge # Reporting Officer assigned badge #. - 37.
-Officer Name & Rank Name & Rank of investigating officer. - 38.
-Report Date - The actual Date that the Investigating Officer completed the report and was submitted.
-May differ from the Crash Date and/or the date the crash was reported to law enforcement. - 39.
+WHP ONLY The State is divided into several divisions for management purposes: Each crash is assigned into one of the divisions. - 34.
+Badge # Reporting Officer assigned badge #. - 35.
+Officer Name & Rank Name & Rank of investigating officer. - 36.
+Report Date The actual Date that the Investigating Officer completed the report and was submitted.
+May differ from the Crash Date and/or the date the crash was reported to law enforcement. - 37.
 Signature Reporting officer's signature.